woman-lifefreedom/sslsockspro/README.md

 accept = 127.0.0.1:54321
 ```

-Before and after every configuration this dummy configuration is loaded.
+Before loading and after unloading every config profile this dummy configuration is loaded.

 ### How to configure stunnel
 Some example configurations are available in the [stunnel documentation](https://www.stunnel.org/static/stunnel.html#EXAMPLES), and more are given below.
 Many use cases (e.g. tunnelling SSH or SOCKS over HTTPS) require you to run an stunnel server, which you can download from the stunnel website.